 Program and Speakers

-The program will explore current themes and trends in injury management and workers' compensation, providing delegates with an opportunity to learn about developments in workers' compensation and discover how to adapt to the inevitable change of tomorrow.
+The program explores current themes and trends in injury management and workers' compensation, providing delegates with an opportunity to learn about developments in workers' compensation and discover how to adapt to the inevitable change of tomorrow.
 Over two days, delegates will have the opportunity to choose from a range of sessions across two streams, catering for specific areas of interest.